expo/expo/docs/sdk/imagepicker.rst

       ``uri`` is a URI to the local image file (useable in a react-native ``Image`` tag) and ``width, height`` specify the dimensions of the image.

 .. function:: Exponent.ImagePicker.launchCameraAsync(options)

-   Get an image directly from the camera.
+   Display the system UI for taking a photo with the camera.

    :param object options:
       A map of options: